 Smith tip Of Nantipa’s modern and spacious bungalows, you’ll want to book one with a pool.
 Aside from the obvious advantages of splash-happy idling, you can ask staff to set up a floating dinner, where dishes arrive on a small raft to be enjoyed as you soak.

 Why go?
-A honeymoon in America is one for the wishlist, and newly launched hotels with historic clout and innate hipster cred are giving honeymooners some very attractive options for their post-wedding getaway.
+A honeymoon in the US is one for the wishlist, and newly launched hotels with historic clout and innate hipster cred are giving honeymooners some very attractive options for their post-wedding getaway.

 But, if your idea of a romantic honeymoon destination is a sprinkle — or indeed heaping — of Gatsby-esque glitter, the 100-year-old, 10-acre estate of party-hard cotton baron Edgar ‘Commodore’ Perry is one of the grandest houses in Austin (a 15-minute drive from downtown).
 Now a luxury hotel, the Commodore Perry Estate’s been dusted down and given a fittingly eccentric makeover by Ken Fulk (think clashing prints and furnishings that span decades) and now this Texan belle is ready to host again, serving Ranch Water cocktails round the retro-tastic round pool, proffering plates of Texas toast with caviar and keeping guests thoroughly entertained.